popupbits/RNList/README.md

 # Rendering Lists in React Native
 This tutorial teaches you the proper way of rendering list in react native.
 The tutorial will soon be available in youtube.

-The final version of the app will soon be available in the final branch.
+The final version of the app is available at the [final branch](https://github.com/popupbits/RNList/tree/final).